lab1092/blender-manual_ja/manual/render/introduction.rst

 Overview
 ========

-The rendering of the current scene is performed by pressing the big :guilabel:`Image` button in the :guilabel:`Render` panel, or by pressing :kbd:`f12` (you can define how the rendered image is displayed on-screen in the :doc:`Render Output Options </render/output>`).
+The rendering of the current scene is performed by pressing the big *Image* button in the *Render* panel, or by pressing :kbd:`F12`
+(you can define how the rendered image is displayed on-screen in the :doc:`Render Output Options </render/output>`).
 See also the :doc:`Render Window </render/display>`.

-A movie is produced by pressing the big :guilabel:`Animation` button.
+A movie is produced by pressing the big *Animation* button.
 The result of a rendering is kept in a buffer and shown in its own window.
-It can be saved by pressing :kbd:`f3` or via the :guilabel:`File→Save Image` menu using the output option in the :guilabel:`Output` panel.
+It can be saved by pressing :kbd:`F3` or via the *File→Save Image* menu using the output option in the *Output* panel.
 Animations are saved according to the format specified, usually as a series of frames in the output directory.
 See :doc:`Output Options </render/output>` and :doc:`Animations </render/workflows/animations>`.

-The image is rendered according to the dimensions defined in the :guilabel:`Dimensions` Panel.
+The image is rendered according to the dimensions defined in the *Dimensions* Panel.

 Workflow
 In general, the process for rendering is: